Want to Pay Off Debt? 45 Honest Ways to Make Extra Money Online

-Here are 45 ideas to help you start earning money online.
+Here are 45 ways to make money online.

 3. Weigh In on Presidential Politics

-What do you think of Donald Trump?
-Are you going to vote in the 2016 Election?
+What do you think of President Donald Trump?
+Are you going to vote in the 2020 Election?

 5. Let an App Track Your Phone Use

-Want to earn another $50/year?
-If you’re between the ages of 18-24 or 45-65, the Nielsen company will also pay you to keep their app on your cell phone
+If you’re between the ages of 18-24 or 45-65, the Nielsen company will also pay you to keep their app on your cell phone.

 6. Proofread Documents